Register for the Environmental Programs e-newsletter for notification about future grant opportunities.

-Development and implementation of a water/energy conservation project or program.
+Development and implementation of a water/energy conservation or food waste diversion (composting, donation, recovery) project or program.

 0-15 pts: Innovative Project

-Proposed project is unique or has the potential to serve as a model for future projects.
+Proposed project is unique, innovative or has the potential to serve as a model for future projects.

 0-15 pts: Long-Term Project*

-Proposed project requires substantial grantee involvement over an extended period of time, typically over many months or potentially ongoing without a proposed end date.
+Proposed project requires substantial grantee involvement over an extended period of time, typically over many months or potentially ongoing without a specific end date.

 0-15 pts: Significant Environmental Benefit*